Interrobang01/iblib/README.md

 - string, the name of the iblib component to test

 ### check_around_object
 Returns a table of all the objects within a set distance of another object, sort of like a forcefield.
 Used for checking contact.
-Doesn't work with circles, use get_objects_in_circle() instead.

 INPUTS:
 - object, the object you want to test